Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Interview/Practice2.md

     </profile>
 </profiles>
 ```
-**Properties**.

-Declares reusable properties for the project.
+**Properties** - Declares reusable properties for the project.
 Properties are reusable variables that make your POM file cleaner and easier to manage.
 They can be used in various parts of the file with `${property-name}`.
 ```xml
 <properties>
     <java.version>1.8</java.version>
     <encoding>UTF-8</encoding>
 </properties>
 ```
-**Parent POM**.

-Inherits configuration from a parent project.
+**Parent POM** - Inherits configuration from a parent project.
 The parent tag allows a project to inherit configurations from a parent POM file.
 This is particularly useful in multi-module projects to centralize dependency and plugin configurations.

 All child modules automatically inherit dependencies and plugins defined in the parent POM.